vnetcon/curvy/README.md

 ```
 So you just add your parameter name with prefix r_ into sql statement between inside '{}' and thats it.

+Note!
+Parameters will hava also all the http header values.
+In short this mean that if you have for example username in http headers you can use it as r_username parameter in your sql statements.

 ### Subqueries
 If you want to return in same JSON e.g. contact information as sub element in json you can do it by adding a subquery to your sql.